edx/frontend-base/docs/API.md

 });
 ```

-`overrideHandlers` has keys corresponding to the eight lifecycle events.
+`overrideHandlers` has keys corresponding to the lifecycle events.
 Including a key will override and replace the corresponding lifecycle handler if provided.

+Possible keys:

+- beforeInit
+- configuration
+- logging
+- authentication
+- i18n
+- analytics
+- beforeReady
+- ready
+- error

 Please see Initialization Lifecycle Phases for more information on the phases responsibilities.

 #### custom